 hahaa I just found this intensely amusing.

+Many people in Granada decorated their patios and windows this way.
+Lots of flowers and hanging plants, plates with interesting designs.
+It's so beautiful and artistic!
 This is in one of the Carmen's - a private garden.
 This was in the college campus, and if I looked directly to my right I could see the valley of the Albayzin and the Alhambra.
 It was lovely.